Skip to content

 Creag Tharsuinn is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 12km with 482m of ascent and takes most walkers 3-5 hours.
 Terrain: Forestry road and firebreak first, then heather and bog underfoot once on the crest.

-Where do I park for Creag Tharsuinn?
+Where should I park to climb Creag Tharsuinn?

-When is the best time to climb Creag Tharsuinn?
+When should I climb Creag Tharsuinn?

 The standard good-weather months for Creag Tharsuinn are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.